NickGoumas/CarND-VehicleDetection-P5/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-In the file 'train_classifier.py' under the 'Classifier' class there is a method called 'hog_features' starting on line 53.
+In the file 'train_classifier.py' under the 'Classifier' class there is a method called 'hog_features()' starting on line 53.
 To exctract the HOG features from the training images first two lists are generated.
 One list of vehicle filenames and one list of non-vehicle filenames.
 Once each of the lists are generated they are sent through the 'hog_features' method which uses the 'skimage.hog()' function.
 The hog features are returned as a single vector of results for training.

-Here is an example of one of each of the `vehicle` and `non-vehicle` classes represented as an array:
+Here is an example of some images from of each of the `vehicle` and `non-vehicle` classes represented as an array:

 ![alt text][image1]